zakaryjs/CA-T2A2-Webserver_API/README.md

 ### R4: Identify and discuss the key functionalities and benefits of an ORM

+ORM stands for Object Relational Mapping.
+An ORM is a way for an application to interact with a database.

+ORMs use a programming language, instead of plain SQL, for database related commands, making it easier to create queries, and modify the entirety of the database.
+This also means that developers dont have to constantly switch between writing SQL, and for example, Python, and can just write in the one language.

+ORMs allow for developers to use the object oriented functions of their chosen programming language.
+This means that knowledge from the functions of a specific programming language can be applied in the creation of database relations, relationships and validation paramaters.

+Furthermore, ORMS have strong support for most SQL tasks.
+The ORM that is used in this application, SQLAlchemy, makes it easy to create, seed and drop databases.
+It is also really easy to change which database the application is connected to; this can be done by simply modifying the .env file.

 ### R5: Document all endpoints for your API

+Endpoint documentation should include:
+HTTP request verb
+Required data where applicable
+Expected response data
+Authentication methods where applicable

+#### <u>Authentication Used</u>

+**authorise_admin (admin_status)**
+- Is used to check whether or not a user has admin permissions.
+- Admin permissions are required in order to delete things from the database; collections, books, movies.
+- This function uses get_jwt_identity in order to get the users JWT token which is used to check whether is_admin is set to true for the specific user.

+#### <u>Users (auth controller)</u>

+##### /register
+**HTTP Request Method:** POST

+**Required Data:**
+- Name (string) - must be at least 2 characters long and follow Regexp paramater
+- Email (string) - must be in valid email format
+- Password (string) - must be at least 6 characters long (is encrypted with bcrypt before stored in database)

+**Expected Response:**
+If successful the route will return the users ID, name, email, and admin status in JSON format.
+- If the users email is not unique, an IntegrityError will be returned, accompanied with an error message.
+- If a field is missing, an IntegrityError will be returned, accompanied with an error message specifying that the field must not be empty.
+- If a field fails validation, a ValidationError will be returned, accompanied with an error message.

+**Authorisation Methods:**
+None

+##### /login
+**HTTP Request Method:** POST

+**Required Data:**
+- Email (string)
+- Password (string)

+**Expected Response:**
+If the login is successful, the route will return a login successful message, with the users name, email, a JWT authentication token, and the users current admin status.
+- If the user enters the wrong login information, an error will be returned stating this.

+**Authorisation Methods:**
+None

+#### <u>Collections</u>

+##### /collections
+**HTTP Request Method:** GET

+**Required Data:**
+None

+**Expected Response:**
+If the request is successful, a list of all collections inside of the database will be returned in JSON format, in descending order.
+If there are any movies or books that belong to the collection, these will be returned, nested inside of the response.

+- ID
+- Name
+- User who created the collection
+- Movies
+- Books

+**Authorisation Methods:**
+None

+##### /collections/<int:id>
+**HTTP Request Method:** GET

+**Required Data:**
+The ID of the collection that the user is searching for.

+**Expected Response:**
+If the request is successful, the collection inside of the database that matches the requested ID will be returned in JSON format.
+If there are any movies or books that belong to the collection, these will be returned, nested inside of the response.

+**Authorisation Methods:**
+None

+##### /collections
+**HTTP Request Method:** POST

+**Required Data:**
+- Name (string)
+- User ID (jwt token)

+**Expected Response:**
+If the request is successful, the collections ID, name, and the user who created it will be returned.
+- If a name is missing, or does not succeed in validation, a ValidationError will be returned, accompanied with a message.
+- If there is no JWT token, "msg": "Missing Authorization Header" will be returned.

+**Authorisation Methods:**
+JWT Token

+##### /collections/<int:id>
+**HTTP Request Method:** DELETE

+**Required Data:**
+The ID of the collection that the user wishes to delete.

+**Expected Response:**
+If the request is successful, a message is returned stating that the collection has been successfully deleted.
+- If the user does not have admin privileges, an error message is returned.
+- If a collection with the requested ID does not exist, an error message is returned.

+**Authorisation Methods:**
+authorise_admin

+#### <u>Books</u>

+##### /books
+**HTTP Request Method:** GET

+**Required Data:**
+None

+**Expected Response:**
+If the request is successful, a list of all books inside of the database will be returned in JSON format, in descending order.
+The collection, genre, format and user that the books belong to will be returned in nested schemas.

+- ID
+- User
+- Title
+- Genre
+- Page_count
+- Format
+- Collection

+**Authorisation Methods:**
+None

+##### /books/<int:id>
+**HTTP Request Method:** GET

+**Required Data:**
+The ID of the book the user is searching for.

+**Expected Response:**
+If the request is successful, the book inside of the database that matches the requested ID will be returned in JSON format.
+The collection, genre, format and user that the book belongs to will be returned in nested schemas.

+**Authorisation Methods:**
+None

+##### /books
+**HTTP Request Method:** POST

+**Required Data:**
+- Title (string)
+- Genre_id (integer)
+- Page_count (integer)
+- Format_id (integer)
+- Collection_id (integer)
+- User_id (JWT Token)

+**Expected Response:**
+If the request is successful, the books ID, title, the user who created it, page count, genre, format and the collection it belongs to will be returned.
+- If a name is missing, or does not succeed in validation, a ValidationError will be returned, accompanied with a message.
+- If there is no JWT token, "msg": "Missing Authorization Header" will be returned.

+**Authorisation Methods:**
+JWT Token

+##### /books/<int:id>
+**HTTP Request Method:** DELETE

+**Required Data:**
+The ID of the book that the user wants to delete.

+**Expected Response:**
+If the request is successful, a message is returned stating that the book has been successfully deleted.
+- If the user does not have admin privileges, an error message is returned.
+- If a book with the requested ID does not exist, an error message is returned.

+**Authorisation Methods:**
+authorise_admin

+##### /books/<int:id>
+**HTTP Request Method:** PUT, PATCH

+**Required Data:**
+The ID of the book that the user wants to update.
+At least one of the following:
+- Title (string)
+- Genre_id (integer)
+- Page_count (integer)
+- Format_id (integer)
+- Collection_id (integer)

+**Expected Response:**
+If the request is successful, the books ID, title, the user who created it, page count, genre, format and the collection it belongs to will be returned.
+- If the user trying to edit the book didn't create the book, an error message will be returned.
+If a book with the requested ID doesn't exist, an error message will be returned.

+**Authorisation Methods:**
+JWT Token

+#### <u>Movies</u>

 ### R6: An ERD for your app

 ### R7: Detail any third party services that your app will use